Atlanta Erb's Palsy Lawyer

 Causes & Risk Factors of Erb’s Palsy

 An injury to the brachial plexus causes Erb's palsy.
-The brachial plexus is a nerve cluster near the neck and shoulder.
+The brachial plexus is a cluster of nerves near the neck and shoulder.
 These nerves transmit signals from the brain to the shoulder, arm, and hand.
 The arm and shoulder may be weak or paralyzed when the brachial plexus is damaged.

 While Erb's palsy is a birth injury, it is not a congenital condition.
 Instead, it is caused by damage to the brachial plexus during birth.
 This damage may be caused by a variety of factors, including improper use of medical instruments, excessive force applied during delivery, or the baby becoming stuck in the birth canal.